YinHK-gameDev/unity-learn/user interface/Event system/README.md

 ## Event system
-The Event System is a way of sending events to objects in the application based on input, be it keyboard, mouse, touch, or custom input.
+The **Event System** is a way of sending events to objects in the application based on **input, be it keyboard, mouse, touch, or custom input**.
 The Event System consists of a few components that work together to send events.

 When you add an Event System component to a GameObject you will notice that it does not have much functionality exposed, this is because the Event System itself is designed as a manager and facilitator of communication between Event System modules.